HUZAIF112/FarmersList/README.md

 ![Auth Class](./assets/Auth.png)

 1. In `Auth.js`, create a class called `Auth` using the class diagram above.
-Create a new class `Auth` with the following properties and methods:
+Create a new class `Auth` with the following properties and methods:cl
     - **Properties**
         - `customers`: an array that will store instances of the `Customer` class representing all registered customers.
 Initializes as an empty array.
     - **Methods**